woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 .. figure:: ./img/de9im2.png

-   *Line attributes*
+   *Line Interior and Boundary*

-The interior is the part of the line bounded by the ends, the boundary is the ends of the linear feature, and again the exterior is everything beyond the boundary.
+The interior is the part of the line bounded by the ends, the boundary is the ends of the linear feature, and the exterior is everything that is neither interior nor boundary.

-For points, the interior is the point, the boundary is an empty set, and the exterior is everything beyond the boundary.
+For points, the interior is the point, the boundary is an empty set, and the exterior is everything that is not the point.

 Using these definitions of interior, boundary, and exterior attributes, the relationships between any pair of spatial features can be characterized using the dimensionality of the nine possible intersections between the interiors/boundaries/exteriors.